enriquedlh97/keyword_category_prediction_api/README.md

 The `modeling` contains the implementation of the actual model that was trained.
 This directory is structured in such a way that more models can be added.
 Here, the cased version of the bert multilingual model was used, but the intention was to also test the uncased version as well as other models such as xlm roberta.
-Within the `cased` directory,
+Within the `cased` directory, the `data_module.py` contains the pytorch-lightning wrapper for managing the training, validation and testing datasets via the corresponding dataloaders.
+The `metrics.py` contains the functions for computing the Mean Average Precision of the model, the Average Precision for each category, the Mean AUC ROC and the AUC ROC for every category.
+The `model.py` file contains the actual implementation of the transformer model as an instance of the pre-trained `bert-base-multilingual-cased` model.
+The `preprocessing.py` file contains all the functions necessary for reading the data sets and processing into the input expected by the Dataset module.
+Finally, the text_dataset contains the logic for processing the dataset after being preprocessed and tuning it into the input expected by the model.
 ## Pre-trained model details

 ### Model used